dhrubo55/personal-blog/content/posts/day97-part3.md

 ## 2. ReentrantLock: Fine-Grained Control

 **The Problem:** Multiple threads need to update a critical resource.
-The `synchronized` keyword isn't flexible enough, you need timeout support, interruptibility, or conditional locking.
+The `synchronized` keyword isn't flexible enough—you need timeout support, interruptibility, or conditional locking.

-ReentrantLock provides explicit locking with advanced features that `synchronized` doesn't offer.
-It's more verbose but gives you fine-grained control over lock behavior.
+ReentrantLock provides explicit locking with features that `synchronized` lacks.
+It's more verbose but gives you control over lock behavior.

 **The Solution:** Explicit locking with advanced features.